 Finance and HR help BNPP AM's top Management determine the annual global variable remuneration pool, based on an estimate of BNPP AM's profit before variable remuneration.
-This estimate is made after adjustments from Risk, Compliance, Legal and Operational Risk Control have been factored in, as may be needed.
-This helps ensure that all existing and foreseeable risks1 are duly taken into account.
+This estimate is made after adjustments from Risk.
+Compliance.
+Legal and Operational Risk Control have been factored in. as may be needed.
+This helps ensure that all existing and foreseeable risks.1 are duly taken into account.

-• Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives2 set at the beginning of the year, for each BNPP AM employee.
+Individual performance is assessed all along the year, then at the end of it, thanks to a performance rating, based primarily on individual objectives2 set at the beginning of the year, for each BNPP AM employee.

 Here as well, managers are required to pay specific attention to all existing and foreseeable risks (as defined above), when carrying out their employees' annual individual appraisal.
-This can be done using key performance indicators tailored to each employee, pre-defined during the semi-annual objectives' setting and re-assessment processes.
+This can be done using key performance indicators tailored to each employee, pre-defined during the semi-annual objectives' setting and reassessment processes.

-Furthermore, specific methodologies have been developed to measure the performance of investment managers and sales teams within the context of incentive schemes.
+Furthermore, specific methodologies have been developed to measure the performance of investment managers and sales teams.

-Notably, for investment managers of benchmarked portfolios, excess performance over the benchmark are quantitatively measured, as a proportion of the target excess return of the portfolios, controlling that risks taken stayed within the pre-set risk budgets.
+Notably, for investment managers, excess performance over the benchmark are quantitatively measured, as a proportion of the target excess return of the portfolios, controlling that risks taken stayed within the pre-set risk budgets.